 Duplicate rowtimes can occur in a stream, and as long as the ROWTIME value is the same, the GROUP BY operation will keep accumulating rows.
 In order to emit a row, the ROWTIME value has to change at some point.

-### Using the FLOOR or CEILING Functions with GROUP BY The examples above used the FLOOR function to establish the limit for the group.
+The examples above used the FLOOR function to establish the limit for the group.
 When called with a date, time, or timestamp expression, FLOOR returns the largest value equal to or smaller than the input subject to the precision specified by an indicated time unit, such as to MINUTE or to SECOND.
 CEILING, or CEIL, works similarly, but returns the smallest value equal to or larger than the input, subject to the precision specified by the time unit.

 The following example applies the AVERAGE function to one-minute interval groups established by FLOOR, then groups rows within these one-minute intervals by the column “bearing.”